bloon-io/bro-sync/misc/ubuntu16.04_install_py3.6.md

 $ make install
 ```

 P.S.
-You can change the version string "3.6.9" above to other ones.
+You can change the version "3.6.9" above to other ones.
 Choose the version string you want in [this official FTP page][1].

 [1]: https://www.python.org/ftp/python